-Heartache is like being burned with a red-hot poker...
-Yeah.
-You only think we're spewing metaphorical lingo.
+Heartache is like being burned with a red-hot poker.
+Yeah, if only that was metaphorical lingo.

-According to the Los Angeles Times, a new study has found that our brains don't differentiate between physical pain, like that of injury or disease, and pangs of the heart, like the ones we experience after getting dumped.
+According to the Los Angeles Times, a study has found that our brains don't differentiate between physical pain (like that of injury or disease) and pangs of the heart, like the ones we experience after getting dumped.
 So, basically, we do experience actual pain for our lost loves.

 The scans performed in the study reveal that our brains respond to physical and emotional pain in the same way.
 Up until this point, two areas of the brain that respond to pain were thought of as hot spots for physical hurt only.
-Not the case, this new research shows.
+But that's not the case, as this research shows.

 What are we taking away from this research?
 We'll never again say love doesn't burn, because science says it scorches like a red-hot poker.